zachfalk/zachfalk.github.io/README.md

 #### Known Bugs
 - "About" nav item will buffer on left when active
-- "Pecans" home carosel has images of different heights
+- "Pecans" home carousel has images of different heights
 - Need to change navbar and nav dropdown items to "active" for active page

 #### Etcetera